Skip to primary navigation Skip to content Skip to footer

 11. Praline at Fairhope Chocolate

-Made from scratch with homemade butter, sugar, and local Baldwin County pecans from B&B Pecan Co., this praline is the best in Fairhope and arguably along the entire Gulf Coast.
+Made from scratch with homemade butter, sugar, and local Baldwin County pecans from B&B Pecan Co.
+Chef Jule Roach’s praline is the best in Fairhope, and arguably the best along the entire Gulf Coast.
+Save room.

 12. Local Oysters at Pearl